 College guides love Manchester.
 Year after year, Manchester receives acclaim from popular guides for college-bound students for its exceptional academic program.
 The 2013 America’s Best Colleges guide of U.S. News & World Report ranks Manchester University fourth in the Midwest in its "Great Schools, Great Prices" ranking.
 MU has received the “Best College” ranking for 19 consecutive years.
 The Princeton Review college guide also consistently ranks Manchester as a "Best in the Midwest."
 Read more >

 Fulbrights galore.
 A total of 28 Manchester graduates have received the U.S. government's prestigious Fulbright grants to study and teach abroad.
-That's the highest Fulbright ratio than at any other Indiana college or university.
 In addition, two Manchester faculty members have done research abroad as Fulbright Scholars.

 Service: It's a Manchester mission.
 MU students, faculty and staff contribute annually more than 40,000 hours of service, annually placing Manchester on the President's Higher Education Community Service "Honor Roll."
 The University's chapter of Indiana Reading Corps is one of the largest in the state, logging more than 3,000 hours tutoring elementary school children.

 MU grads get jobs.
-Year after year – within six months of their commencement – at least 93 percent of Manchester graduates enter the work force, continue their education full-time or join full-time voluntary service.
+Year after year – within six months of their commencement – at least 94 percent of Manchester graduates enter the work force, continue their education full-time or join full-time voluntary service.
+For 2013 grads, the placement rate was 97 percent!
 MU offers its undergraduate students an “employment guarantee” – if they have taken advantage of Manchester's services and opportunities and still don’t have a job within six months of graduation, they may return for a year, tuition-free.

 We grow CPAs.
 Manchester is legendary for producing well-prepared professionals who are offered full-time positions months before they graduate and who perform extremely well on the Uniform CPA exam.